What is Reproducible Research?

 - The entire report is written using code.
 That is, a file or files are provided which, when run, import the data, produce all the results, insert the results into the text of the report, and format the report.

-Benefits of reproducibility
+Benefits of reproducible research

 Reproducibility has the following benefits: